Tuned Compositional Feature Replays for Efficient Stream Learning: Methods

 \subsection{Proposed algorithm: CRUMB}

 We propose a new continual learning algorithm, Compositional Replay Using Memory Blocks (CRUMB).
-CRUMB consists of a 2-dimensional convolutional neural network (2D-CNN) augmented by an $n \times d$ codebook matrix $B$.
-A schematic of CRUMB is shown in figure~\ref{fig:our_model}, with algorithm details in algorithm~\ref{algo:algorithm1}.
-CRUMB extracts a feature map from each given image using the early layers of a pre-trained 2D-CNN.
-CRUMB stores feature maps from a subset of images encountered during training.
-When CRUMB later encounters a new task, it avoids catastrophic forgetting of previous tasks by replaying feature maps of images from those tasks to the later layers of the network.
-To further reduce memory requirements, CRUMB uses its codebook matrix $B$ to reconstruct each feature map: permutations of the rows of $B$ (\enquote{memory blocks}) are concatenated into tensors that approximate the original feature maps, and only the indices of activated memory blocks need to be stored.
-The reconstruction step is differentiable, so the matrix $B$ learns during training to best represent features from diverse classes.
+CRUMB consists of a 2-dimensional CNN augmented by an $n \times d$ codebook matrix $B$.
+A schematic of CRUMB is shown in Fig.~\ref{fig:our_model}, with further details described in algorithm~\ref{algo:algorithm1}.
+CRUMB extracts a feature map from each given image using the early layers of a pre-trained CNN, and stores a subset of the feature maps in a buffer.
+When CRUMB later encounters a new task, it avoids catastrophic forgetting of previous tasks by replaying stored feature maps of images from those tasks to the later layers of the network.
+To reduce memory requirements, CRUMB uses its codebook matrix $B$ to reconstruct each feature map.
+Rows of $B$ (\enquote{memory blocks}) are concatenated to form tensors that approximate the original feature maps, and only the indices of activated memory blocks need to be stored to enable later reconstruction.
+All computations from memory block reconstruction forward are differentiable, allowing $B$ to be learned alongside the CNN weights.